- Individual Safety Planning

 If you feel that you are being pressured into unwanted sex, you have the right to say “No”.
-Say “No” firmly, get away, and tell a trusted support person.
-Yell if you need to.
+Say “No” firmly, get away if possible, and tell a trusted support person.
+You NEVER owe someone sex.

 - Pay Attention To Behaviors That Don’t Seem Right to You